genome/bfx-workshop/README.md

 ![](images/banner.jpg)

 Welcome to the Fall 2024 and Spring 2025 Bioinformatics (BFX) Workshop!
-It can be taken for credit under the WUSTL course titles: Applied Bioinformatics for Genomics I and II
+It can be taken for credit under the WUSTL course titles: Applied Bioinformatics for Genomics I and II.

 ## Objectives